Updated: Mar 24

 At my last check up, the doctor told me that she wouldn't recommend we have any more children.
 I had damage that was beyond repair and deciding to have another child may or may not put my life at risk again.
 She explained that she had never seen a situation as serious as mine was that night and that she wasn't sure if I was going to make it through.
-That news hit hard.
+That news hit hard and I was devastated.
 As I mentioned, I'm one of seven kids.
 We have each other, even if we don't always get along or have times when we aren't as close as we wished we were.
-Unless we adopt, Archer will not have that in her life and my heart breaks for her.
+Unless we adopt, Archer will not have that connection in her life and my heart breaks for her.

 Alex basically gave me an ultimatum: I needed to go to counseling and get help, or else I would destroy everything we had built together so far.
 He was kind in his delivery, practicing compassion and understanding, and at the end of our conversation, I agreed to at least give it a try.

 I did counseling alone and counseling with him.
 I am a huge advocate for marriage counseling.
-There is nothing wrong with it and it honestly did so much to help us through such a dark time, I will forever be thankful for it because there are things we learned about communicating effectively that we still use 5 years later.
-Anyways, the counselor and I decided that I needed to get my identity back.
+There is nothing wrong with it and it honestly did so much to help us through such a dark time, I will forever be thankful because there are things we learned about communicating effectively that we still use 5 years later.
+The counselor and I decided that I needed to get my identity back.
 I went to school and then became a mother and had something very traumatizing happen to me in that process.
 I was suffering from PTSD and he wasn't sure how long it would take me to recover from it, or if I would ever recover from it completely.
 He believed I was still healing mentally, especially with my history of prior mental illness.

 I was crushed, not because I feared the adventure, I WANTED to live in Japan, I just didn't want to live there at that point in my life.
 Even though I KNEW it wasn't my husband's fault, I didn't talk to him for two days (sorry about that again, babe).
 My best friend and her husband came over that night and found me in my kitchen taking shots of tequila by myself.
 Of course when I told her the news, she went ahead and joined me, because that's what best friends are supposed to do (love you, Candace!).

 I got over the initial shock and then hopped on board the excitement train.
 What an amazing opportunity for my family to get out of our comfort zone and live in a different country for a few years, right?
 Especially for Archer, although I'm sure she won't remember a lot of our time here since she's still so little.
 I kept my routine up until my husband came home from Virginia and my school semester ended (got that 4.0 GPA!).
 We had to get a lot of overseas screening done and get medically cleared to live in Okinawa.
-I was on anxiety medication at the time and we heard a lot of negative things about attempting medical clearance while on medication.
 That process took weeks and meant lots and lots of medical appointments for my daughter and I. The routine I once had dissipated and the stress and convenience eating began.
 When we finally got on the plane to Okinawa, I had no idea what to expect our life would be like once we arrived.

 I couldn't fall into that trap and needed to rise above my circumstances.
 I got an umbrella stroller, popped Archer in it, and walked over to the education center from our hotel to find out my school options.
 I was enrolled in school before we even found a house to live in.
 I pushed that umbrella stroller all over base to get us out of our hotel room and get some exercise in.